Every Commission Tier Compared (2026)

 The three major UK delivery platforms are Deliveroo (35% market share, premium positioning), Uber Eats (30% share, global reach), and Just Eat (35% share, lowest commissions).
 Most successful dark kitchens list on all three platforms and optimise based on order data.
 Deliveroo Editions offers purpose-built dark kitchen spaces in major cities.

-How much commission do delivery platforms charge?
+How much commission do delivery platforms charge in 2026?

 Can I use multiple delivery platforms from one dark kitchen?